Recognizing Excellence in Corporate Inclusion

 Investing in Leadership Development Programs

 Organizations need to support women leaders through ongoing learning to help them develop the abilities needed for top-level positions.
-Organizations should create specialized training that helps leaders improve their decision-making and strategic planning while developing resilience and team dynamics.
-Workshops combined with executive coaching plus real leadership activities let students practice what they learn from their courses.
+Organizations should create specialized training to help leaders improve decision-making and strategic planning while developing resilience and team dynamics.
+Workshops, executive coaching, and real leadership activities let students practice what they learn in their courses.
 The leadership initiatives at IMD show success in training women for executive roles through dedicated coaching and peer networking.
-These efforts develop individual skills and create a pool of ready female leaders who are prepared for senior executive roles.
+These efforts develop individual skills and build a pool of ready female leaders prepared for senior executive roles.

 Promoting Work-Life Balance

-Most female leaders experience a hard time merging their work duties with home life.
-Organizations need to establish work-life balance policies including flexible work options and child care benefits for their employees.
-These actions help female executives handle their work and family duties better while advancing their careers.
-Organizations that promote flexibility help women succeed and stay with the company which boosts their performance results.
+Most female leaders struggle to balance their work and home life.
+Organizations need to establish work-life balance policies that include flexible work options and child care benefits for their employees.
+These actions help female executives better manage their work and family responsibilities while advancing their careers.
+Organizations that promote flexibility help women succeed and stay with the company, thereby boosting performance.

 Leveraging Networking Opportunities